 Teddy Blass is an award-winning American film composer and music producer.
 He began learning music as a young boy by teaching himself piano.
 He later become classically trained on the french horn, and received a formal education for the piano.
-He attended the University of Central Florida, and holds degrees in Music Production and Digital Media.
+He graduated from the University of Central Florida in 2008, and holds degrees in Music Production and Digital Media.

 From 2003 to 2005, Teddy worked as an in-house engineer and producer for FlatFoot Records in Orlando, Florida.
 He co-produced EP albums the bands EARLY NEXT YEAR and KINGSBURY.
 He also worked as an assistant engineer on PRETTY UGLYS's debut album WALK A MILE IN MY SHOES.
 From August 2004 to December 2004, Teddy served as the Vice President of Graphics for the label.
 He left FlatFoot Records in 2005.

 In 2007, Teddy started writing original scores for a number of short films and independent video games.
 His first original score was for director Cristopher Mertens' THE GRINDER.
 His working relationship with award-winning game designer Alex Hodgkiss also began that year when the two collaborated on a number of independent video game titles.